 MEET OUR STAFF

-2019 will mark Barbara Schiavone’s 14th year as a counselor.
+2021 will mark Barbara Schiavone’s 16th year as a counselor.
 During the academic year, she works as a Paraprofessional in Special Education.
 Barb earned an associate degree at Endicott College and has experience as a coach of soccer, field hockey, and basketball at Minuteman High School, where she attended high school.
 She especially relishes working with the Group 1 campers whose chatter and curiosity always delight her; our youngest campers achieve so many ‘firsts,’ and she loves sharing those moments with them.
 In lead-up games, Barb enjoys how she can break down the skills so the campers can learn and be successful.
 Her favorite aspect of the Summer’s Edge Olympics is “seeing all the ages of camp come together with good sportspersonship.”

 Group 89 (Senior Campers and L.I.T.s)

-Our director of arts and crafts is Allison Watts.
+Our director of arts and crafts and leadership team member is Allison Watts.
 If you time-traveled into the past, you would find Allison leading Group 3, being the maven of arts and crafts, or working with senior campers.
 Allison earned her M.Ed in Moderate Special Education at Simmons College upon completing her undergraduate work at Wheaton College.
 During the academic year, she is an elementary special education teacher at the Brooks School in Medford.
 Allison’s children, Jacob and Lilly, are Summer’s Edge campers.
 She coaches Lilly’s lacrosse team in Lexington, tapping into her experience back in the day as a Wheaton College star!
 Allison thrives on switching gears from teaching to delving into crafts in the summer, particularly helping campers of all ages get creative with a variety of approaches to her projects.